Blog

 • Cutting larger foods down into smaller bites

-Always talk to your doctor or dietitian before implementing additional nutritional supplements to your diet.
+Always talk to your physician and dietitian before implementing additional nutritional supplements to your diet.

 Conclusion

-Although myasthenia gravis is a condition with no exact cure, the management of the disorder has been improving over the years through advancements in medication.
-By practicing simple measures and applying the basic principles of good nutrition, a person with MG can live a more fulfilling and healthy life.
-Proper nutrition is one of the keys to a healthy life, and MG Patients should eat softer foods that contain the right mix of nutrients.
+Although myasthenia gravis is a condition with no cure, the management of the disorder has been improving over the years through advancements in medication.
+By applying the basic principles of good nutrition, a person with MG can live a more fulfilling and healthy life.
+Diet quality is one of the keys to a healthy life.
+Even though people with MG may have to alter the texture of the foods they are eating and incorporate new soft foods, they should still aim to eat a variety of foods to meet their daily nutrient recommendations.

 Can IVIG help?